cs3110/textbook/src/chapters/conc/impl_callbacks.md

 ```

 Finally, the implementation of `>>=` is the trickiest part.
-Recall that this function function needs to immediately return a new promise.
+Recall that this function needs to immediately return a new promise.
 First, consider the case where the input promise is already fulfilled with some value `x`.
 We need to *immediately*
 run the callback on `x`: